Co-op Academy Bebington: History

 Bebington High School opened in 1915 in order to train future recruits during the height of World War I. The school has remained open since the end of World War I.

 It was renamed as Bebington High Sports College in 2004; it was a foundation school administered by Wirral Metropolitan Borough Council and a charitable foundation trust.
 Partners of the sports college included Liverpool John Moores University, Barnardo's and Tranmere Rovers F.C.
 The school was designated a specialist Sports College in 2001.

 There was an inspection in 2006 that described Bebington High Sports College, as an average-sized comprehensive school situated in a residential area of the Wirral, some parts of which have significant levels of social and economic disadvantage.
 The number of students then eligible for free school meals was over a quarter, twice the national average.
 20% of students, had learning difficulties and/or disabilities: of these, 27 had a formal SEN statement.

 The college had a long history of underperforming.
 In 2013, it was put into special measures.
-Wirral replaced the school’s governing body with an interim executive board, made up of experienced people who, alongside the headteacher, have made major changes.
-The leadership and teachers were replaced.
-According to Ofsted, members of the interim board hold accurate view of the quality of education that the school provides They recognise that previously pupils did not have high enough, but though the strategies are good, the outcomes have not worked through the system.
+Wirral replaced the school’s governing body with an interim executive board.
+The 2017 inspection judged the school as Requiring Improvement.

 In April 2019, it became an academy as part of the Co-op Academies Trust and renamed as Co-op Academy Bebington.